davidkrauser/mattermost-m365-reference-architectures/mattermost-mission-partner-collaboration.md

 ---

-## Architecture Components
+## 5. Architecture

 The deployment architecture includes the following components.
 For detailed technical specifications, see the [Mattermost Server Architecture documentation](https://docs.mattermost.com/deployment-guide/server/server-architecture.html).

+### 5.1 Allied or Partner Networks

-**Allied or Partner Networks**: Globally distributed and segregated networks for each allied or partner organization.
+Globally distributed and segregated networks for each allied or partner organization.
 - Networks may have a firewall or access gateway protecting egress and ingress, such as network policies, IP allowlists, or WAFs depending on networking configurations.
 - Networks may operate in contested environments where internet connectivity is intermittent.

+### 5.2 Users

-**Users**: Enterprise, allied, and coalition partner users accessing client applications for Mattermost and/or Microsoft 365.
+Enterprise, allied, and coalition partner users accessing client applications for Mattermost and/or Microsoft 365.

-**Microsoft Entra ID (Identity Provider)**: Partnered organizations using Microsoft 365 services may use Entra ID for unified authentication to M365 and Mattermost applications.
+### 5.3 Microsoft Entra ID (Identity Provider)

+Partnered organizations using Microsoft 365 services may use Entra ID for unified authentication to M365 and Mattermost applications.
 (Optional)

-**Federation Services**:
+### 5.4 Federation Services

 - **[Connected Workspaces](https://docs.mattermost.com/administration-guide/onboard/connected-workspaces.html)**: Federated collaboration across partner networks, with seamless synchronization of messages, threads, and files.
 - **[Guest Accounts](https://docs.mattermost.com/administration-guide/onboard/guest-accounts.html)**: Secure participation of external mission partners with least-privilege access.
 (Optional)
 - **[Matrix](https://github.com/mattermost/mattermost-plugin-matrix-bridge) & XMPP Interoperability**: Federation with legacy partner systems for cross-domain coalition collaboration.
 (Optional)

-**Client Applications**:
-- **Mattermost Desktop Apps**: Access Mattermost directly by deploying desktop or web apps in your organization.
-- **Mattermost Mobile Apps**: Access Mattermost via iPhone and Android apps, with support for ID-only push notifications to ensure compliance with data sovereignty requirements.
-(Optional)
-- **Microsoft 365 Desktop Apps**: For partnered organizations using Microsoft 365 services, Teams and Outlook can be deployed with the embedded Mattermost application for cross-domain partner collaboration within a familiar interface.
-(Optional)

-**Mattermost Server**: Core application server deployed for sovereign collaboration on private cloud or local infrastructure, such as Azure or Azure Local, to maintain compliance with STIG, FedRAMP, and NIST 800-53 standards.
-The server provides all capabilities described in the Core Mattermost Capabilities section above, supporting federated collaboration across partner organizations.
-For large-scale deployments, see [Scaling for Enterprise](https://docs.mattermost.com/administration-guide/scale/scaling-for-enterprise.html) for detailed performance tuning guidance.

-**Proxy Server**: The proxy server handles HTTP(S) routing within the cluster, directing traffic between the server and clients accessing Mattermost services, including requests from users in connected organizations.
-NGINX is recommended for load balancing with support for WebSocket connections, health check endpoints, and sticky sessions.
-The proxy layer provides SSL termination and distributes client traffic across application servers.

-**PostgreSQL Database**: Stores persistent application data on a PostgreSQL v13+ database, such as Azure Database for PostgreSQL.
-For high availability, configure a master/read replica architecture with connection pooling.
-Optimize PostgreSQL settings including connection limits, work memory allocation, and autovacuum parameters.
-Support for search replicas enables dedicated database resources for search operations.

-**Object Storage**: File uploads, images, and attachments are stored outside the application node on an S3-compatible store, such as MinIO, or Amazon S3.
-For high availability deployments, object storage must be shared across all application servers using network-attached storage (NAS) or S3-compatible object storage with erasure coding or replication for durability.

-**Recording Instance**: `calls-offloader` job service to offload heavy processing tasks from Mattermost Calls, such as recordings, transcriptions, and live captioning, to local infrastructure or private cloud.
-(Optional)

-**Integration Framework**: Custom apps, plugins, and webhooks can be deployed for real-time data integrations and alerting.
-(Optional)

-**Self-hosted LLM**: Locally hosted OpenAI compatible LLM for agentic powered collaboration.
-(Optional)

-**Microsoft Global Network**: World-wide network of Microsoft data centers, delivering public cloud services including M365 and Azure OpenAI.
-(Optional)

----

-## Key Components Detail

-### 1. Guest Accounts for External Teams Users
+#### 5.4.1 Guest Accounts for External Teams Users

 [Mattermost Guest Accounts Documentation](https://docs.mattermost.com/administration-guide/onboard/guest-accounts.html)